magpiemodel/magpiemodel.github.io/_tutorials/t09_changeCode.md

 into the `main.lst` file.
 It will tell you what kind of error occurred.

-To make our test run as fast as possible, we reduce the number of time steps to 3 and deactivate elastic food demand.
-For this, we change `$setglobal c_timesteps coup2100` in main.gms in line 217 to `$setglobal c_timesteps quicktest`.
+To make our test run as fast as possible, we reduce the number of time steps to 3.
+For this, we set `$setglobal c_timesteps quicktest` in main.gms.

 Now we can start a test run with this command.
 This can take up to 10-15 minutes, depending on the resources of your machine.